DO4TECH/01-Learn-Rust/README.md

       - ./projects:/home/rustdev/projects
 ```

-Now the *rustcoder* service can be run using
+Now the *rustcoder* service can be run using *docker-compose* in the directory where the *docker-compose.yaml* file is saved.

 ```bash
 docker-compose up
 ```

-in the directory where the *docker-compose.yaml* file is saved.

 Once done, the Rust development environment is accessible from *http://localhost:8080*